awesome-workshop/docker-singularity-hats/_episodes/08-full_containers.md

 container is in `/opt/cms` and not within `/cvmfs/cms.cern.ch`.
 The ability to partially replicate the `/cvmfs/cms.cern.ch` directory within these containers is under development.
 The goal being to have the same paths to CMSSW regardless of the way in which CMSSW is accessed within the container.

-You can run the containers as follows (pick either `bash` or `zsh`) when using the version published on [Docker Hub][docker-cmsopendata]:
+You can run the containers as follows (pick either `bash` or `zsh`) when using the cmsopendata version published on [Docker Hub][docker-cmsopendata]:

 ~~~
 docker run --rm -it cmsopendata/cmssw:10_6_8_patch1 /bin/zsh
 ~~~
 {: .language-bash}

-If you would like to use the images from the [CERN GitLab registry][cms-cloud-gitlab] (this can be slow when outside CERN):
+If you would like to use the cms-cloud images from the [CERN GitLab registry][cms-cloud-gitlab] (this can be slow when outside CERN):

 ~~~
-docker run --rm -it gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cmssw_10_2_21-slc7_amd64_gcc700:2020-09-22-ef834977 /bin/zsh
+docker run --rm -it gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cmssw_10_6_25-slc7_amd64_gcc700:latest /bin/zsh
 ~~~
 {: .language-bash}

+Note, just recently the cms-cloud images have started to be mirrored on [Docker Hub](https://hub.docker.com/r/cmscloud/standalone).

 > ## Do not use for large-scale job submission nor on GitLab!
 >